What's the best way to mike a guitar or drums? Find out below.

 If you're recording drums with other instruments, it's important to prevent the other audio from bleeding onto the drum track.
 This usually requires some kind of sound barrier around the drum kit made of dense foam, cubical dividers or some other kind of noise dampening material [source: Home Recording Connection].

-For lots more information about miking techniques and related topics, check out the links on the next page.
+For lots more information about miking techniques and related topics, check out the links below.